The Art of Scientific Illustration: 19 April 2019 – 30 June 2019

 All in a Day’s Work provides a rare insight into the daily life of people at work in the Orange district between 1955 and 1974.
 This exhibition features captivating photographs from the Central Western Daily negative collection, held by Orange & District Historical Society.
 All in a Day’s Work is curated by Orange & District Historical Society and is presented as part of the society’s 70th anniversary celebrations.

 Paddock to Plate: April 2018 – April 2019

 Paddock to Plate: a history of food and wine in Orange and district celebrates the history of food and wine in the Orange region, revealing how growing, processing, distribution and consumption of food has changed over time.

-The exhibition will start with the mountain, an ancient volcano, which created the soils and climate that attracted indigenous people, then others from across the world.
-Through over 350 historic objects and photographs, ‘Paddock to Plate: a history of food and wine in Orange and district’ will take audiences on an adventure of exceptional flavours and share the stories of the innovative people that created them.
+The exhibition starts with the mountain, an ancient volcano, which created the soils and climate that attracted indigenous people, then others from across the world.
+Through over 350 historic objects and photographs, ‘Paddock to Plate: a history of food and wine in Orange and district’ takes audiences on an adventure of exceptional flavours and shares the stories of the innovative people that created them.

 Journeys: people place stories explores the region, its people and place through time.
 Beginning with the region’s first inhabitants, Journeys explores the connection to country told through stories and artefacts of the Wiradjuri people, prior to and following the crossing of the Blue Mountains and eventual settlement by in the region by Europeans.

 The journey continues by examining the significance of the landscape both as a rich mineral resource and as a place of cultural and environmental significance.
 The ever present Mt Canobolas has influenced settlement patterns, acted as a place of spiritual significance and more recently Lake Canobolas has offered the regions sports people a place to perfect their skills.